sdsubhajitdas/Brain-Tumor-Segmentation/README.md

 To see the complete output produced during the training process check [this](logs/05-47-51_PM_on_May_20,_2019/training_output_log.txt)

 ## Installation
+This project uses python3.

 Clone the project.
 ```bash
 git clone https://github.com/Jeetu95/Brain-Tumor-Segmentation.git
 ```
+Install Pytorch from this [link](https://pytorch.org/get-started/locally/)<br>
 Use pip to install all the dependencies
 ```bash
 pip install -r requirements.txt